TCS on Foreign Remittance 2026 — Complete Tax Guide for Indian Travellers

 Is TCS the same as TDS?

 No. TDS (Tax Deducted at Source) is deducted by the payer before making payment — e.g., your employer deducts TDS from your salary.
 TCS (Tax Collected at Source) is collected by the seller from the buyer at the time of transaction — e.g., your bank collects TCS when you remit forex.
 Both are advance taxes that get credited to your Form 26AS and can be claimed against your final tax liability when filing ITR.
+TCS is fully refundable as a tax credit.

 Do I pay TCS if I use an international credit card abroad?